apache/cloudstack-documentation/source/adminguide/storage.rst

 the storage as is done with NFS.
 The CloudStack requires that the administrator insure that the storage is available

+VMware vSphere supports NFS, VMFS5, VMFS6, vSAN, vVols, DatastoreCluster storage types.
+For DatastoreCluster storage type, any changes to the datastore cluster at vCenter can be synchronised with CloudStack, like any addition of new child datastore to the DatastoreCluster or removal or existing child datastore from the DatastoreCluster.
+Synchronisation of DatastoreCluster happens during host connect or storage pool maintenance operations or by calling the API syncStoragePool.

 With NFS storage, CloudStack manages the overprovisioning.
 In this case the global configuration parameter storage.overprovisioning.factor controls the degree of overprovisioning.
 This is independent of